ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 :::

 :::Question
-Which function fits the data better - linear or exponential?
+Which function fits the data better -- linear or exponential?
 Explain your reasoning.
 :::
 ::::::

 ## Significant Figures in the Line of Best Fit
-Just like all physical quantities, a trend or slope estimated from data is subject to the limits of significant figures for reporting purposes.
-In the case of the line of best fit, which may be calculated from tens --- if not hundreds --- of data points, the number of significant figures isn't directly inherited from the number of sig figs present in your data.
+Just as with all physical quantities, a trend or slope estimated from data is subject to the limits of significant figures for reporting purposes.
+In the case of the line of best fit, which may be calculated from tens -- if not hundreds -- of data points, the number of significant figures isn&rsquo;t directly inherited from the number of sig figs present in your data.
 This is something that must be estimated from the entire set of data you are working with.

-We have to be clear about what a sig fig is so we know how many digits to keep!
+We have to be clear about what a sig fig is, so we know how many digits to keep!
 When we talk about a sig fig, we are actually talking about a measure of *uncertainty*.
-For example, if I measure and record the velocity of 1.2 m/s, I am saying that the actual value of that velocity is greater than 1.15 m/s and less than 1.25 m/s --- otherwise, that the true velocity lies in this interval of numbers that *round* to 1.2 m/s; hence, the "2"  is the smallest significant digit.
+For example, if I measure and record a velocity of 1.2 m/s, I am saying that the actual value of this velocity is greater than 1.15 m/s and less than 1.25 m/s -- in other words, that the true velocity lies in this interval of numbers that *round* to 1.2 m/s; hence, the &ldquo;2&rdquo;  is the smallest significant digit.

-The same principle applies for lines of best fit: we need to determine the smallest digit that is not sensitive to the random nature of a real set of data, which will never fall exactly on your trend line.
-While the math and concepts that are needed to fully understand this procedure are often employed in upper-division labs with error analysis components, we can use spreadsheets to help us determine the error.
-By using the function "LINEST", a spreadsheet will provide us with the values for the slope and intercept as well as the error in those values.
+The same principle applies for lines of best fit: we need to determine the smallest digit that is not sensitive to the random nature of a real set of data, which will never fall exactly on a trend line.
+While the math and concepts that we need to fully understand this procedure are often employed in upper-division labs with error analysis components, we can use spreadsheets to help us determine the error.
+By using the function &ldquo;LINEST,&rdquo; we can make a spreadsheet provide us with the values for the slope and intercept, as well as the error in those values.
 The error will tell us the correct number of sig figs needed.
 We will demonstrate how to use this below.

-To use this to determine your least significant digit, you would then truncate the value of $m$ at the digit that coincides with the first non-zero tens place of the uncertainty.
-For example, if you obtained $m=12.9274...$ and an uncertainty of $0.038273$, you would report in your notebook and report $m= 12.93$.
-This is very similar to using the "STDEV" function that we used last lab.
+To determine the least significant digit in your slope, you round the value of $m$ to the digit that coincides with the first non-zero decimal place of the uncertainty.
+For example, if you obtained $m = 12.9274...$ and an uncertainty of $0.038273$, you would report in your notebook $m= 12.93$.
+This is very similar to using the &ldquo;STDEV&rdquo; function that we used in the last lab.

 :::Note
 When determining the number of sig figs to report in our slope or intercept we will rely on the standard error reported by the LINEST function.
 :::

 ## Significant Figures in More Complex Curve Fits
-If we are doing more complicated curve fits than just lines we require more knowledge about programming or higher level math.
+If we are doing more complicated curve fits than just lines, we require more knowledge about programming or higher level math.
 That is above what is needed in this class.
 For all of the physics 6\*L classes, we will just use the following convention:

 :::Note
 The number of sig figs in a non-linear curve fit will be limited by the number of sig figs in your data.
 :::

-As an example, if we collected data on the amount of potential energy in a spring has as a function of its displacement from equilibrium, we might get data like the following:
+As an example, if we collected data on the amount of potential energy a spring has as a function of its displacement from equilibrium, we might get data like the following:

 :::::::::row